-Online Homework:
+Online Homework and in-class activities:

 Every week, you will have homework problems due through our online platform My Open Math.
 This gives you a chance to immediately reflect on your learning and understanding.
-The lowest homework grade will be dropped.
+Much of the learning you do in this class will be from in-class activities and worksheets, some of which will be collected for a grade.
+The lowest 2 homework/in-class activity grades will be dropped.